-The only real trick to appliqueing a name is to remember when tracing the letters – draw them backwards on the Steam A Seam 2.
+The only real trick to appliqueing a name is to remember when tracing the letters – draw them backwards on the fusible web product.
 One guess as to how I know this!

 To make the pillow cover, I used a 12 x 16 pillow form from Joanns.
 The name is appliqued to an off white cotton chenille, which I love because it has texture and isn’t that makes me cuss like a sailor hard-to-work-with minky cloth.
 The letters actually adhere better to the chenille.

 The way to make the envelope pillow cover is very simple.
 My pillow is 12 x16, so, for the chenille top I cut out a piece of chenille 1″ larger to accomodate a 1/2″ seam allowance.
 That means the chenille is 13 x 17.